tencentyun/intlcloud-documents/product/网络/专线接入/操作指南/常见问题/功能类_intl.md

 No. You can transfer any amount of data with the bandwidth you selected for Direct Connect as the maximum transfer speed.

 ### Which Tencent Cloud regions and availability zones can be connected when Direct Connect is used?
 One-off access to Tencent Cloud using Direct Connect in Mainland China allows you to connect to Tencent Cloud resources of all availability zones in three major regions: East China, South China and North China.
 Hong Kong Direct Connect is only used to connect to Tencent Cloud Hong Kong region.
-North America cannot be accessed via Direct Connect.

 ### Is the connection to Direct Connect redundant?
-Tencent Cloud Physical Direct Connect to support full network dual-line redundancy.
-If you need redundancy configuration, apply for two Direct Connect lines, and indicate the Physical Direct Connect corresponding to the redundancy when you apply for the second one.
+Tencent Cloud Connection to support full network dual-line redundancy.
+If you need redundancy configuration, apply for two Connections, and indicate the Connection corresponding to the redundancy when you apply for the second one.

 ### Is Service-Level Agreement (SLA) provided for Direct Connect?
-No.
+Only SLA for Dedicated Tunnel, which is owned by Tencent Cloud.
+The Connection SLA should be offered by the ISP you procured.

 ### Which routing protocols are supported for Direct Connect?
 Tencent Cloud Direct Connect supports two service protocols: BGP routing and static routing.